 research paper: Policy Options for the Changing World of Work

 This article offers a critical assessment of contemporary ideas about labour market training, as well as of the initiatives proposed to assist workers and industries unsettled by technological disruption.
 Our research has discovered that little is known empirically about the track record of success for current education, training and social programs.
 In fact, their effectiveness in addressing the changing nature of work is tenuous at best.

 Our extensive survey of existing research and policy has led us to conclude that policy makers need to redouble efforts to invest in research as to who works and what works after technological disruption in order to respond effectively to further anticipated labour force upheavals.

 database of recent research on the future of work (international)

 This extensive literature repository has allowed our team to assess trends in experts' analysis of and predictions on the changing world of work.
 We offer our findings for the use of researchers interested in using this data for their own projects.

-database of JURISDICTIONAL responses to the future of work (Canada and U.S.)
+database of JURISDICTIONAL responses to the future of work (Coming Soon)